povilaspanavas/TestGallagherCalculator/README.md

 provide the application monitoring view for requests, failures, dependencies, traces, metrics, and performance.
 The connected Log Analytics workspace would retain the telemetry and support deeper querying through Azure Monitor Logs.

+The React frontend is not instrumented in this exercise.
+In production, it would be worth tracking browser errors, page performance, and API request correlation, ideally using tooling that fits the same OpenTelemetry/Azure Monitor observability pipeline as the API.

 ## Architecture notes